To build a great company, you need to hire great people. As David Ogilvy said,

 After you press enter, it will load for a few seconds then the results will be as below.

-Here are two random LinkedIn profiles from the results: Joyce Norals and Dolores.
-Check it.
+Here are two LinkedIn profiles from the results: Joyce Norals and Dolores.
+Check them.

 The Personal Email Lookup is a formula to search for the personal email address belonging to a person's LinkedIn profile.